micmejia/bible-dump/NKJV/Genesis/Gen 19.md

 Now before they lay down, the men of the city, the men of Sodom, both old and young, all the people from every quarter, surrounded the house.

 ###### 5
 And they called to Lot and said to him, "Where are the men who came to you tonight?
-Bring them out to us that we may know them _carnally._"
+Bring them out to us that we may know them carnally."

 ###### 6
 So Lot went out to them through the doorway, shut the door behind him,